-Excessively high humidity, low environmental temperature, concurrent disease, malnutrition, and other stressors may predispose reptiles to development of various mycoses.
-Little is known about the pathogenesis of systemic mycoses, which can develop over a long period, but maintaining good sanitation and husbandry reduces the frequency of infection.
-Aspergillus, Candida, Cladosporium, Metarhizium, Mucor, Paecilomyces, Penicillium spp, and the Chrysosporium anamorph of Nannizziopsis vriesii are a few of the organisms associated with systemic disease.
+Excessively high humidity, low environmental temperature, concurrent disease, malnutrition, inappropriate antibiotic therapy, and other stressors may predispose reptiles to development of various mycoses.
+Little is known about the pathogenesis of systemic mycoses, which can develop over a long period, but maintaining management and nutrition reduces the frequency of infection. .
+Members of the Microsporidia, Zoopagomycota, Mucormycota, Basidiomycota, and Ascomycota (including Ophidiomyces, Nannizziopsis) have been associated with disease in reptiles.
+Diagnosis requires histologic demonstration of a host pathologic response and identification of the mycotic agent.
 Reports of successful treatment of systemic mycoses in reptiles are few.
 Suggested treatments for deep fungal respiratory infections include amphotericin B, itraconazole, fluconazole, and voriconazole.
 For superficial or localized mycotic infections, surgical removal of the granuloma with local wound treatment is advised.
 Basidiobolus spp, pathogenic for mammals, are found in feces of healthy reptiles.

 Dermatophytosis has been described in all orders of reptiles.
 Geotrichum, Fusarium, and Trichosporon are the genera most frequently isolated.
 In most cases, cutaneous injury precedes a secondary fungal infection.
 Chelonians with fungal infections of the shell can be treated by local debridement and topical application of Lugol solution or povidone-iodine.
 Exposure to ultraviolet light also may be beneficial.